 #3 Short-form content is trending in 2022

 We have been hearing for years that audiences’ attention spans are getting shorter and shorter.
 What this often means is not that people can’t pay attention, but that they are so inundated with information that you have to catch their attention quickly — and then keep it.
 Fail to hook a reader or viewer in the first few seconds and they will move on to the next piece of content.
 The rise of TikTok illustrates this perfectly.
-Not only has TikTok historically focused on short-form video, but it keeps users engaged for the longest time — with an average session length of 10.85 minutes.
-Data-driven recommendations based on user interest keep TikTok users engaged and coming back for more; Americans over 18 spent a whopping 1.43 billion hours on TikTok in March 2020.
+TikTok has successfully focused on short-form video as a driver of visitor engagement: Americans over 18 spent a whopping 1.43 billion hours on TikTok in March 2020.

 Videos can also be made interactive with a call to action (CTA) that prompts users to take next steps.
 Short marketing videos with interactive CTAs combine all three trends into one super video format that audiences should love.